AdN1985/vinyl-project/README.md

 MOTIVATION
 ----------

-This is a personal project to improve knowledges and put in practices Spring Boot and Angular.
-In background, I have enough vinyls on my home and I would like to have all of them registered in a BBDD.
+This is a personal project to improve knowledges and put in practice Spring Boot and Angular.
+In background, I have enough vinyls on my home and I would like to have all of them registered in a database.

 WHAT IT DOES?